-Here comes Liquibase to the rescue – which is a Java based open source tool for managing and versioning database schema changes.
+But there are no worries for a Java developer since here comes Liquibase to the rescue – which is a Java based open source tool for managing and Java versioning database schema changes.
 It is something like Git for databases.

 Liquibase uses changesets to represent a single change to the database.

 In our project, we will have one changelog-master which will contain all changelog files (versions/changes).

 Each changeset has an “id” and “author” attribute that uniquely identifies it.

 Changesets can be defined in four different formats :